gee-community/arcgis-earthengine-toolbox/docs/06_data_management_tools.md

 2. Filter by dataset properties
 3. Filter by dates
 4. Select the type of bounds to filter by
-5. Specify point gemoetry in lat/lon coordinates if selected above
+5. Specify point geometry in lat/lon coordinates if selected above
 6. Specify the polygon feature as region of interest if selected above
 7. Select the geometry type to download
 8. Specify the output file name